Abstract

 Keywords: inflation, commodities, news, textual analysis, demand, supply

-Disclaimer: : The views expressed in this paper are those of the authors and not necessarily those of the Bank of Greece.
-The authors thank George-Marios Angeletos, Gadi Barlevy, Francesco Bianchi, Ryan Charhour, Raffaella Giacomini, Yuriy Gorodnichenko, François Gourio, Refet Gürkaynak, Matteo Iacoviello, Michele Lenza, Andrei Levchenko, Francesca Monti, Dimitris Papanikolaou, Pascal Paul, Giorgio Primiceri, Ricardo Reis, Hélène Rey, Alexander Richter, and the participants of the Sciences Po - OFCE - Banque de France - CEPR Workshop on Empirical Monetary Economics 2023, the 2024 AEA session “New Developments in the Study of Inflation Origins and Inflation Dynamics”, the 31st CEPR European Summer Symposium in International Macroeconomics (ESSIM), and the PSE Macro Days 2024 for comments and discussions.
-Evgenia Passari gratefully acknowledges financial support from the Europlace Institute of Finance (EIF) & the Labex Louis Bachelier, and hospitality from the Kellogg School of Management, Northwestern University, the Federal Reserve Bank of Chicago and the Kiel Institute of the World Economy where this research was partly conducted
+Disclaimer: : The views expressed in this paper are those of the authors and not necessarily those of the Bank of Greece or the European System of Central Banks.
+The authors thank George-Marios Angeletos, Marta Banbura, Gadi Barlevy, Francesco Bianchi, Ryan Charhour, Ludmila Fadejeva, Raffaella Giacomini, Yuriy Gorodnichenko, François Gourio, Refet Gürkaynak, Matteo Iacoviello, Michele Lenza, Andrei Levchenko, Francesca Monti, Dimitris Papanikolaou, Pascal Paul, Giorgio Primiceri, Ricardo Reis, Hélène Rey, Alexander Richter, and the participants of the Sciences Po - OFCE - Banque de France - CEPR Workshop on Empirical Monetary Economics 2023, the 2024 AEA session “New Developments in the Study of Inflation Origins and Inflation Dynamics”, the 31st CEPR European Summer Symposium in International Macroeconomics (ESSIM), the PSE Macro Days 2024, the ECB "New Methods for Sentiment Analysis with Artificial Intelligence in Central Banks" 2025 workshop, the 2nd LBS Alumni Conference, and the EC-CEPR-JIE Conference on "Global Shocks, Macroeconomic Spillovers and Geopolitical Risks" for comments and discussions for comments and discussions.
+Evgenia Passari gratefully acknowledges financial support from the Europlace Institute of Finance (EIF) & the Labex Louis Bachelier, and hospitality from the Kellogg School of Management, Northwestern University, the Federal Reserve Bank of Chicago and the Kiel Institute of the World Economy where this research was partly conducted.

 Correspondence: